darshita-kumar/SWE-Interview-Prep-Guide/Notes DSA/Graph.md

   - Idea is to add a vertex in MST set then add the minimum weight edge that connects this set to rest of the graph

       ```
-      Use key[]: initialised as inf, 0 for src
+      Use MST list to keep track of edges in MST
-      Use boolean mst[]: true for nodes who are in mst
+      Use boolean visited[]: will become true for nodes who are in mst
-      Loop V times:
-          take the minimum key which is not yet included in mst set
-          make mst[u] = true
-          add its key to the result
-          for all its unfinalised neighbours if edge_weight_uv is < key[v]: update key[v] = edge_weight_uv
+      Use priority queue based on edge weight. pq: int[] //0=edge weight, 1=v1 of edge 2=v2 of edge
+      For each node polled from the pq, check if not visited, then add edge to MST
+      For all it's unvisited neighbours add neighbour along with edge weight to pq
       ```

-  - Can use min heap to get the min key node to improve time complexity

 #### Kruskal's Algo